jneen/jneen.net/content/pages/about.md

 [github]: https://github.com/jayferd

 ## Code I've written
+* [parsimmon][]
+  Originally written as part of MathQuill, Parsimmon is a monadic parser combinator library for javascript.
+Written jointly with [Han Wei][].
+* [rouge][]
+  A syntax highlighter for Ruby, whose output is compatible with Pygments stylesheets.
 * [mathquill][]
   gui editable math in the browser.
 This is a joint project with my good friend [Han Wei][].
 Also, awesomesauce.
 * [pjs](http://github.com/jayferd/pjs)